 Yes, G10 is a very strong and durable material that is suitable for a wide variety of applications.
 G10 is particularly useful for applications where electrical sparks are present due to its non-sparking, non-conductive properties, and where light weight and high strength are required.

 G10 is a relatively expensive material when compared to common metals such as aluminum or steel, which might make it unsuitable for smaller projects.
-It can also be difficult to work with due to its rigidity and high fiber content.
+G10 material can also be difficult to work with due to its rigidity and high fiber content.
 However, when compared to engineering thermoplastics such as nylon, PEEK, and PEI, G10 is extremely affordable.

 Atlas Fibre stocks the most G10 in North America!
 Call or drop us an email to see if we can help with your application.